whatwedo/wwd-trusty-dev/README.md

 #whatwedo - wwd-trusty-dev
 We at [whatwedo](https://whatwedo.ch/) are often devloping applications in VM's.
 The installation of every VM takes a bunch of time and the maintenance of the different VM's is a real pain.
-So we decided to use one big base image for all projects.
+So we decided to use one big base box for all projects.

 ##Requirements
 * [Virtualbox](https://www.virtualbox.org/)